 No alcohol, drugs or tobacco products are allowed in university buildings or at intramural/city fields.

 The campus recreation staff reserves the right to eject participants or spectators suspected of being under the influence of drugs or alcohol from the area of activity.

 Coats, street clothing, backpacks and/or equipment bags should be placed in a locker or available cubbies.

 Appropriate dress is required for personal safety and equipment maintenance reasons.
 Appropriate dress includes:

 Clothes free of buttons, rivets, or metal zippers

-Olympic style lifting is not permitted.
+Olympic style lifting or snatches are not permitted.

 Bouldering may occur anytime the infield is open, with exceptions for scheduled classes, route setting, rentals, and roped climbing hours.

 Roped climbing activities may only occur under the supervision of a climbing wall monitor or instructor during the roped climbing hours or classes, and; climbers using ropes must successfully complete the "introductory climbing wall clinic" or a "climbing wall skills check" prior to using the climbing wall, as well as complete a waiver annually.